COVID-19 pandemic: Asia

 As of the end of 2021, Asia's peak had come at the same time and at the same level as the world as a whole, in May 2021.
-However, cumulatively they had experienced only half the world average.
+However, cumulatively they had experienced only half of the global average in cases.

-China opted for containment, inflicting strict lockdowns to eliminate spread.
+China opted for containment, instituting strict lockdowns to eliminate viral spread.
 The vaccines distributed in China included the BIBP, WIBP, and CoronaVac.
 It was reported on 11 December 2021, that China had vaccinated 1.162 billion of its citizens, or 82.5% of the total population of the country against COVID-19.
 China's large-scale adoption of zero-COVID had largely contained the first waves of infections of the disease.
 When the waves of infections due to the Omicron variant followed, China was almost alone in pursuing the strategy of zero-Covid to combat the spread of the virus in 2022.
 Lockdown continued to be employed in November to combat a new wave of cases; however, protests erupted in cities across China over the country's stringent measures, and in December that year, the country relaxed its zero-COVID policy.
-On 20 December 2022, the Chinese State Council narrowed its definition of what would be counted as a COVID-19 death to include solely respiratory failure, which led to skepticism by health experts of the government's total death count at a time when hospitals reported being overwhelmed with cases following the abrupt discontinuation of zero-COVID.
+On 20 December 2022, the Chinese State Council narrowed its definition of what would be counted as a COVID-19 death to include solely respiratory failure, which led to scepticism by health experts of the government's total death count at a time when hospitals reported being overwhelmed with cases following the abrupt discontinuation of zero-COVID.

 The first case in India was reported on 30 January 2020.
 India ordered a nationwide lockdown starting 24 March 2020, with a phased unlock beginning 1 June 2020.
 Six cities accounted for around half of reported cases—Mumbai, Delhi, Ahmedabad, Chennai, Pune and Kolkata.
-Post-lockdown, the Government of India introduced a contact tracking app called Arogya Setu to help authorities manage contact tracing.
-Later this app was also used for a vaccination management program.
-India's vaccination program was considered to be the world's largest and the most successful with over 90% of citizens getting the first dose and another 65% getting the second dose.
+Post-lockdown, the Government of India introduced a contact tracking app called Aarogya Setu to help authorities manage contact tracing and vaccine distribution.
+India's vaccination programme was considered to be the world's largest and most successful with over 90% of citizens getting the first dose and another 65% getting the second dose.
 A second wave hit India in April 2021, straining healthcare services.
 On 21 October 2021, it was reported that the country had surpassed 1 billion vaccinations.

 Iran reported its first confirmed cases on 19 February 2020, in Qom.
-Early measures included the cancellation of concerts and other cultural events, Friday prayers, and education shutdowns.
+Early measures included the cancellation/closure of concerts and other cultural events, Friday prayers, and school and university campuses.
 Iran became a centre of the pandemic in February 2020.
 More than ten countries had traced their outbreaks to Iran by 28 February, indicating a more severe outbreak than the 388 reported cases.
 The Iranian Parliament closed, after 23 of its 290 members tested positive on 3 March 2020.
 At least twelve sitting or former Iranian politicians and government officials had died by 17 March 2020.
 By August 2021, the pandemic's fifth wave peaked, with more than 400 deaths in 1 day.